 If, however, the trade secret is disclosed to employees who do not need knowledge of it in order to perform their jobs, and precautions are not taken to prevent those employees from disclosing the trade secret, then the trade secret protection may be terminated.
 Thus, it is a beneficial precaution to require an employee, in express contractual terms, not to disclose the employer’s trade secrets.

 Entities that participate in a joint venture owe each other a fiduciary duty not to disclose their trade secret during the joint venture.
-It nevertheless is best practice to create a contract between the owners of the joint venture that requires both joint venture partners to maintain the secrecy of the trade secret both during the joint venture and after its dissolution.
+Nevertheless, it is best practice to create a contract between the owners of the joint venture that requires them to maintain the secrecy of the trade secret both during the joint venture and after its dissolution.
 Alternatively, a joint venture might involve a company licensing its trade secret to a third-party company.
 Again, in this scenario, it is best practice for the company with the trade secret to require the third party to sign a contract stating that the third party will not disclose the company’s trade secret, rather than relying on any implied duty of confidentiality.

-When a company possesses valuable confidential information, industrial espionage likely is a threat.
+When a company possesses valuable confidential information, industrial espionage is a likely threat.
 Companies should take as many security measures as practically feasible to restrict access to trade secrets and confidential information.
-Even internally, the trade secrets should only be available to a limited number of need-to-know employees, and those employees should frequently be reminded of the confidential nature of the trade secret as well as be required to sign nondisclosure agreements.
+Even internally, the trade secrets should only be available to a limited number of need-to-know employees, and those employees should frequently be reminded of the confidential nature of the trade secret and be required to sign non-disclosure agreements.

-If an individual commits an act of industrial espionage, they may be subject to criminal prosecution under the Economic Espionage Act (18 USC Sections 1831-1839).
-The Economic Espionage Act provides a cause of action against domestic and foreign misappropriation of trade secrets.
+If an individual commits an act of industrial espionage, they may be subject to criminal prosecution under the EEA (18 USC Sections 1831-1839), which provides a cause of action against domestic and foreign misappropriation of trade secrets.

 The Federal Bureau of Investigation’s Economic Espionage Unit can investigate instances of trade secret theft.
 There are dedicated units in the US Attorney’s Offices that have the ability to prosecute trade secret espionage.

-Common approaches for safeguarding trade secrets include physical, technological, and personnel-related means:
+Common approaches for safeguarding trade secrets include physical, technological and personnel-related means, as follows.

 It can be useful for an employer to conduct exit interviews of departing employees.
 Such interviews often incorporate some or all of the following:

-An employee’s general knowledge and skills, including those an employee already possessed or learned from a prior job, do not per se count as trade secrets that the employee is prohibited from using at a subsequent position.
-When an individual accepts new employment with a competing entity, however, the employee needs to ensure that she only relies on such general knowledge and skill and does not disclose any trade secrets or confidential information to the new employer.
+An employee’s general knowledge and skills, including those already possessed or learned from a prior job, do not per se count as trade secrets that the employee is prohibited from using at a subsequent position.
+When an individual accepts new employment with a competing entity, however, the employee needs to ensure that he or she only relies on such general knowledge and skill, and does not disclose any trade secrets or confidential information to the new employer.